IDCI-Consulting/StepBundle/Resources/doc/introduction.md

 Introduction
 ============

-StepBundle is a Symfony2 Bundle which allow you to simplify the creation of an interaction's workflow with a cybernaute.
+StepBundle is a Symfony Bundle which allow you to simplify the creation of an interaction's workflow with a cybernaute.
-At first, you have to define a map and imagine every screen (web page) as a step, then you have to linked every steps using a path.
+Every screen (web page) that you will need to display, will be defined as a step, and you could linked every steps using paths.
-We will use the navigator's metaphor during the whole documentation.
+At first, you have to define a map composed with steps and paths.

 ### What is a map ?